SterlingPeet/fprime-vagrant-config/README.md

 6. Run `vagrant ssh`
 7. Develop on F Prime

+## Getting Started Tutorial

+This repository is designed to help make it easy to get a development environment set up for working with F Prime.
+The assumptions are that you will use Oracle's VirtualBox for the VM tool and hassio's Vagrant to manage the VM images.

 ## 16.04 Xenial Workarounds Handled by This Config

 Somewhere along the way, running Gds/wxgui/tools/gds.py requires wx version 4+.